Maarten14C/rintcal/cran-comments.md

 The note that time verification is impossible is owing to http://worldclockapi.com/api/json/utc/now being down

 * This is a new release.

+* Errors in the title case were corrected.